omidarmat/webDevNotes/react/react.md

 What is an effect, and how is it different from an event handler function?

 First, let's review what a side effect is.
 In React, any interaction between the component and the world outsite that component is a side effect.
 Side effect is a code that make something useful happen, for example, fetching some data from an API.
 We always need side effects when we build React apps.
-What we know for sure is that side effects should not happen during the component's render.
+What we know for sure is that **side effects should not happen during the component's render**.
 In other words, side effects should not be in render logic.
 Instead, we can create side effects in 2 different places:

 1. **Inside event handlers:** these are functions that are triggered when the event that they are listening to, happens.
 2. **Effects (`useEffect`):** simply reacting to events is sometimes not enough for what an app needs.
-Instead in some situations we need to write some code that will be executed automatically as the component renders.
+Instead, in some situations, we need to write some **code that will be executed automatically as the component renders or re-renders**.
 This is when we can create an effect to run code at different moments of a component lifecycle; mounting, re-rendering, or unmounting.
 This activates a whole new door of posibilities.

 ### **Effects vs. event handlers**